African Safari Journals

 Pilanesberg Game Reserve Map

-Even though the reserve is relatively small it's still useful to know the distances between the rest camps and how long it will take you drive there.
+Even though the reserve is relatively small it's still useful to know the distances between the rest camps and how long it will take you to drive there.

 I haven't specifically mentioned the gate distances because all the gates are located at the camps themselves so for all intents and purposes the distances will be the same to the relevant gates as to the camps.